-The Company had \$1.3 million and \$0.9 million of cash and cash equivalents in foreign bank accounts at June 30, 2017 and December 31, 2016, respectively.
-With respect to the cash in foreign bank accounts, the Company had cash of \$1.1 million and \$0.5 million in Chinese bank accounts at June 30, 2017 and December 31, 2016, respectively.
-The Company ceased ongoing operations of its Israel subsidiary during the third quarter 2016.
-The Company expects to liquidate the subsidiary and repatriate its remaining cash during 2017.
-As of June 30, 2017, the Company has no intentions of repatriating the cash in its foreign bank accounts in the U.K. or China.
+The Company had \$1.4 million and \$0.9 million of cash and cash equivalents in foreign bank accounts at September 30, 2017 and December 31, 2016, respectively.
+With respect to the cash in foreign bank accounts, the Company had cash of \$1.2 million and \$0.5 million in Chinese bank accounts at September 30, 2017 and December 31, 2016, respectively.
+As of September 30, 2017, the Company has no intention of repatriating the cash in its foreign bank accounts in China.
 If the Company decides to repatriate the cash in the foreign bank accounts, it may experience difficulty in doing so in a timely manner.
 The Company may also be exposed to foreign currency fluctuations and taxes if it repatriates these funds.
 The Company's cash in its foreign bank accounts is not insured.
+The Company ceased ongoing operations of its Israel subsidiary during the third quarter 2016.
+The Company expects to liquidate the subsidiary and repatriate its remaining cash in 2018.